eudoxia0/eudoxia0.github.io/article/_posts/2023-07-08-test-against-reality.md

 If you had to spend money every time you ran unit tests that would be a very bad developer experience.
 So the usual solution to this problem is:

-1. Don't test at all, except by clicking around `staging` before deploying to production.
+1. Don't test at all, except manually against the live services.
 2. Mocking.

-# Mocking
+# Mocking {#mock}

 Mocking is when you write a module or class that provides the same interface as the real thing, with different internals.
 Mocks can be classified by how close